ManiAm/VENTOS_Public/README.md

         export TCL_LIBRARY=/usr/share/tcltk/tcl8.5

 **Step 6:** In the OMNeT++ directory, type the following command.
 The configure script detects installed software and configuration of your system.
 It writes the results into the Makefile.inc file, which will be read by the makefiles during the build process.
-Pay close attention to warnings! (ignore warnings regarding Akaroa!).
+Pay close attention to errors and warnings! (ignore warnings regarding Akaroa!).

         ./configure